 Damaged cables can't carry signals effectively; if in doubt, replace them.
 You can find cables at most electrical retailers.

-To watch Freeview you need to have an aerial installed – you won't be able to get a TV signal through Sky or Virgin Media cabling.
+To watch Freeview you need to have an aerial installed or have your device connected to the internet – you won't be able to get a TV signal through Sky or Virgin Media cabling.

 Check too that your aerial cable isn't damaged by following the steps below: